SMART Sales Objectives For Exhibitors: 10 Examples

 4. Increase Brand Awareness

 Ultimately, your sales performance won’t be awe-inspiring if people don’t know who you are, no matter how interesting your product or service may be.
-To achieve success with higher sales targets in the long run, you’ll need to start by getting your name out there.
+To increase revenue in the long run, you’ll need to start by getting your name out there.

 Social media is an important asset when trying to achieve this objective.